-The Cycling Performance Squad Academy programme gives aspiring young cyclists the opportunity to develop their race craft and physical attributes while studying academic qualifications in Sport to enhance their career prospects.
+The HUUB Ribble Performance Academy programme gives aspiring young cyclists the opportunity to develop their race craft and physical attributes while studying academic qualifications in Sport to enhance their career prospects.

-The College’s partnership with the Cycling Performance Squad enables students to benefit from the expertise of highly qualified and respected coaches, which enhances the sport-focussed curriculum.
+The College’s partnership with the HUUB Ribble Cycling Team enables students to benefit from the expertise of highly qualified and respected coaches, which enhances the sport-focussed curriculum.

 Training sessions and race schedules are carried out alongside your main programme of study, with a race calendar which is focussed on weekends.
 The academy race programme centres on road and track cycling but riders from cyclo-cross, bmx, mountain biking, cycle speedway etc are all welcome to enhance their performance in these disciplines.